hertroys/laravel-aggregate-builder/readme.md

 ```

 ## Eloquent
 The `HasAggregator` trait adds the static function `aggregator` to an eloquent class.
-This returns the aggregate builder and sets the table.
+This returns the aggregate builder and sets the models connection and the table.

 ```
 $agg = \App\Person::aggregator();